appacademy/prep-work/README.md

 # This repository has a new home!
 The links below will direct you to the correct locations.
-Please contact us at contact@appacademy.io if you've been directed here.
+Please contact us at contact@appacademy.io if you have any questions.

 # App Academy Prepwork